iestyn02/nasa.codebrew.cc/README.md

 npm run start
 ```

+> This command starts both the frontend and backend servers in parallel, allowing them to run simultaneously during development.

 > The `.env` file will be auto-created on first run via a setup script.
 You'll be prompted to enter API keys and other config values.

 <!-- --- -->